Mauritius (1612)

-The Mauritius was an early 17th century Dutch wooden-hulled sailing ship, documented as being in service to the Dutch East India Company between 1618 and 1622.
+Mauritius was an early 17th century Dutch wooden-hulled sailing ship, documented as being in service to the Dutch East India Company between 1618 and 1622.

 History

-1618 Discoveries
+1618 discoveries

 On the 1618 voyage, the ship was commanded by Supercargo Willem Janszoon and captained by Lenaert Jacobszoon, when they sighted North West Cape in Western Australia on 31 July 1618.
 On that occasion they had believed that the mainland peninsular west of the Exmouth Gulf, was an island.
 They went ashore there and it is written that they discovered human footprints, as follows.